personal & corporate EVOLUTIVE transformations

 This builds trust: a bold combination of transparency and progress.

-Trust effects Joy through the interaction of oxytocin and dopamine, making it feel good to be in a trusted environment.
+Trust affects Joy through the interaction of oxytocin and dopamine, making it feel good to be in a trusted environment.
 Being trusted by others also keeps chronic stress levels low, eliminating drag on Joy.
 Going further on, understanding the value the organization creates

 for society, its Purpose, provides a second oxytocin stimulus, while helping others is also a powerful oxytocin booster.